kkorzen/Mains-Voltage-Device-Controller/README.md

 1. Relatively compact size
 2. Visible separation of mains AC volatage from the control +5 volts.
 There is no physical gap between them, but the PCB was designed in such way that control voltage occupies one side of the PCB and the main voltage - the other side.

-The layout can be viewed using one of the three PCB design software, for example KiCad.
+The layout can be viewed using one of the free PCB design software, for example KiCad.

 ## Arduino code